robertlangereis/my-ticketswap-backend/README.md

 *NOTE THIS PROJECT IS STILL IN DEVELOPMENT*

 This is the backend (REST API) for a Ticketswap lookalike (main functionality), by Robert Langereis, as a final (individual) assignment for the Codaisseur Academy.
 We had 5 days to finish this final assignment.
 For this REST API I used the following dev tech:
-- Postgres & Sequelize
-- Koa (instead of express) & TypeORM
+- Postgres, TypeORM & Koa (instead of express)

 # Checkout the deployed (client) side of this webapp: https://condescending-perlman-1c4647.netlify.com
 # --> This is the corresponding frontend webapp for this backend API.
 The GIT repository for this  project can be found here: https://github.com/robertlangereis/my-ticketswap-frontend